tock/tock/NRF.md

 # Running Tock on the nRF51822 EK

-This document describes how to install Tock on the nRF51822 evaluation kit (EK).
+This document describes how to install Tock on the nRF51 development kit (DK), also known as the PCA10028, which has an nRF51422 SoC.

-The Nordic nRF51822 is a Cortex M0 with an integrated Bluetooth Low Energy (BLE) transciever.
-The Firestorm platform has an Atmel SAM4L as its application processor and an nRF51822 for BLE support.
+The Nordic nRF51$22 is a Cortex M0 with an integrated Bluetooth Low Energy (BLE) transciever.
+The Firestorm platform has an Atmel SAM4L as its application processor and an nRF51$22 for BLE support.

 You should be using the ```nRF51822/devel``` branch.
+It's named nRF51822 for historical reasons (the 51822 is a prior revision of the 51422).

 ## Overview

-The nRF51822 EK is an ARM mbed device.
+The nRF51 DK is an ARM mbed device.
 This means that plugging it into USB causes it to appear as a SCSI block storage device.
 To install a new image on it, you need to create an iHex format and copy it onto the device, named as `firmware.hex`.
 When you copy